Igor Akinfeev: Club career

 Akinfeev made his professional debut for CSKA Moscow at the age of 16, saving a penalty kick and keeping a clean sheet in a 2–0 win over FC Krylia Sovetov Samara.
 He broke into the starting line-up at the age of 17 in 2003, winning the club's first Russian Premier League in the same season.
 In 2005, CSKA won a treble of the Russian Premier League Russian Cup and UEFA Cup.
 During this season, Akinfeev played in all 19 of CSKA's European matches, including the 2005 UEFA Cup Final, which the Army Men won 3–1 against Sporting CP at their opponents' Estádio José Alvalade.
 In 2006, he won a third Russian league title and second Russian Cup with CSKA and was awarded the Zvezda trophy, for the year's best football player from the former Soviet Union.

 In the 2006–07 UEFA Champions League, Akinfeev went 362 minutes without conceding a goal until Ricardo Quaresma scored past him for FC Porto in his team's fifth group match.
 This began a record breaking run of 43 consecutive matches without keeping a clean sheet in the Champions League (including qualifying rounds).
 His Champions League run without a clean sheet finally ended 11 years later, when CSKA Moscow beat AEK Athens 2–0 away in the qualifying stages of the Champions League on 25 July 2017; prior to the match, Akinfeev's last clean sheet in the Champions League had come against Arsenal in November 2006, and the sequence became a record in the competition in October 2013 when he conceded two goals against FC Viktoria Plzen for a 17th consecutive 'non-clean sheet'.

 In May 2007, Akinfeev sustained a knee injury which kept him out for the remainder of the 2007 Russian Premier League season.
 CSKA ended the season third in the league behind city rivals Spartak Moscow and champions Zenit St. Petersburg.
-Akinfeev returned for the 2008 season, starting in all 30 league matches and winning the Russian Cup.
+Akinfeev returned to full fitness for the 2008 season, was appointed club captain, and started all 30 league matches.
+He also helped CSKA win the Russian Cup, saving a penalty in the final shootout against Amkar Perm.
 In 2009, he again started all 30 Russian Premier League matches and kept a clean sheet in the 1–0 Russian Cup Final defeat of league winners Rubin Kazan.